Artful holiday trees are a 40-year tradition at Elsa's on the Park

 One year, the tree was made entirely of paper dollars.
 Another sported thousands of white feathers.
 Still another was made to look as if it was carved from ice.
 And – maybe the most famous tree – was fashioned from hundreds of Barbie dolls.

-This year, the tree features 750 white light bulbs and one red bulb, each each of which is painstakingly soldered to a wire the connects to a circuit board which powers them.
+In 2017, the tree featured 750 white light bulbs and one red bulb, each each of which was painstakingly soldered to a wire the connects to the circuit board that powered them.

 When asked where the inspiration came from for the uniquely artful trees, Kopp chuckles.
 "Vodka," he replies with a grin, noting that the first tree was made of little bananas that were painted gold.

 "They were hung on a fake green tree," he says.
 "And that sounds traditional, but when you saw it … it wasn't traditional.
 Sometimes, when you hire a designer, there isn't much discussion."

 Kopp says there is oohing and ahhhing over some trees, such as one which was made entirely of pieces of wood that were cut into the shape of houses.
 It was one, he says that you "knew you'd get applause from all of the women."

 But there are others that don't elicit quite the same response.

 Sometimes people will say to me: 'Oh, my, well that's interesting… ,'" he says.
 "And then you'd know that they didn't like it."